 Interferometric observations of supermassive black holes in the millimeter wave band

 S.F.
 Likhacheva aAstro Space Centre, Lebedev Physical Institute, Russian Academy of Sciences, ul.
-Profsoyuznaya 84/32, Moscow, 117997, Russian Federation bMoscow Institute of Physics and Technology (State University), Institutskii per.
-9, Dolgoprudnyi, Moscow Region, 141700, Russian Federation cLebedev Physical Institute, Russian Academy of Sciences, Leninsky prosp.
+Profsoyuznaya 84/32, Moscow, 117997, Russian Federation bMoscow Institute of Physics and Technology (National Research University), Institutskii per.
+9, Dolgoprudny, Moscow Region, 141701, Russian Federation cLebedev Physical Institute, Russian Academy of Sciences, Leninsky prosp.
 53, Moscow, 119991, Russian Federation

 We present a theoretical description of different types of accretion disks and jets near supermassive black holes (SMBHs) that can be observed in a (sub)millimeter wave band.
 Special attention is paid to a possible formation of an image (a shadow) of a black hole illuminated by an accretion disk or a jet.
 We suggest a simple criterion of detection of such a shadow in the current and planned SMBHs observations employing the method of Very Long Baseline Interferometry (VLBI).
 As an example, we propose a number of potential SMBHs candidates satisfying this criterion for observations with the future "Millimetron" space observatory in the VLBI regime as well as with the Event Horizon Telescope (EHT).